RIMBUNHIENG/RIMBUNHIENG/README.md

 ---

 <p align="center">
-  ⭐ Never stop learning, building, and improving step by step. <br>
+⭐ Learn continuously.
+Build consistently.
+Improve every step.
-  ⭐ If you feel burned out during your journey, remember why you started. <br>
+⭐ When burnout hits, go back to your “why you started IT????”
-  🚀Keep moving forward and trust the process.
+🚀 Progress is slow, but forward is forward — keep going.
   <br>

   <strong></strong>